-The project development and construction work is taking place on a mining concession on which MRDM owns the surface rights and the environmental licenses required to execute the construction of the Project.
+The project operations, development and construction work is taking place on a mining concession on which MRDM owns the surface rights and the environmental licenses required to execute the construction of the Project.
 Each year, MRDM also pays the Brazilian government an annual fee based on the number of hectares forming part of each license (Taxa Anual por Hectare).
 As at the date hereof, the licenses held by MRDM represented a total of 28,000 hectares.
-When RDM enters into production, MRDM will pay the Brazilian government a 1% royalty fee (the "CFEM") on the value of the ore produced.
+MRDM is required to pay the Brazilian government a 1% royalty fee (the "CFEM") on the value of the ore produced.
 However, and as mentioned above, the Brazilian government is currently considering the adoption of new mining legislation which would include increases in the CFEM royalties.
 (See also "Risk Factors - Foreign Jurisdictions").